coveooss/connectivity-library/Github/README.md

-Indexing is done with the Generic REST API connector
+# Indexing Github using the Generic REST API Connector

 Their v3 API can be used to gather all the info from GitHub like repos, issues, users.